 Phase 1 Site Investigation

-The desk study process involves putting together a picture of a sites environmental setting, which includes the geology, hydrogeology, hydrology, site history,. mining & quarrying, landfill & waste, and any regulatory concerns from statutory bodies such as the Local Authority and the Environment Agency.
-This allows GeoCon as a consultancy to identify any potentially significant features that may require further investigation such as potential contamination sources or the determination of ground conditions beneath a proposed building.
+The desk study process involves putting together a picture of a sites environmental setting by collating site specific data and information which includes the geology, hydrogeology, hydrology, site history, mining & quarrying, landfill & waste, and any regulatory concerns from statutory bodies such as the Local Authority and the Environment Agency.
+This allows our team of Environmental Consultants to build a picture of a site by identifying any potentially significant features such as potential contamination sources, pathways and receptors, and subsequent ‘pollutant linkage’; where all three must be present for a pollutant linkage to exist.
+If present, then further investigation would be required (see our page on Phase II Site Investigations).In addition to the above our Phase I Site Investigations also identify the anticipated ground conditions beneath any proposed buildings for geotechnical purposes.

-GeoCon prepare all our phase 1 desk studies in accordance with BS10175 and BS5930
+GeoCon prepare all our Phase 1 Site Investigations in accordance with LCRM GPLC, NPPF, BS10175 and BS5930.